Open source · CC BY 4.0 · May 2026

 AI personality architecture

-A principled design layer for artificial personality configuration.
-Current AI personality is prompt engineering dressed as product design.
-The Balance Framework offers a more rigorous alternative — a configurable drive hierarchy with documented interaction effects.
+AI personality at the deployment layer is largely prompt engineering dressed as product design.
+The Balance Framework proposes something more principled: a configurable drive hierarchy with documented relationships and interaction effects.

 Track 03